opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 * **Undetermined** - Impact of the incident is unknown.
     * Prioritization will be determined by classification level set by the ISO and IR Lead based on the available data.

-[^4]: It is the belief of the Security team that the OSG does not hold Sensitive PII as of the date of publication of this document.

 ### 5.2 Secure Communication During Incidents

 During an incident investigation, members of the IR team may need to share sensitive information and discuss suspected vulnerabilities in the OSG.
 The following methods of communication of sensitive data are approved: